Altostra-Labs/multi-tenant-saas/README.md

 - No APIs policies, and blocking access on a IAM basis
 - No throttling support (no support for API-KEYs or usage plans)
 - Authorizer must be lambda authorizer (rather than token)
+- No way to pass parameters to custom resources

 ## Installation